fbpx

 • Regardless of the number of prior arrests, people convicted of violent crimes are less likely to return to prison for a new sentence than those convicted of property crimes.

-• While often considered the most irredeemable, individuals convicted of murder are least likely to return to prison with new convictions, especially if they had few prior arrests.
+• People convicted of murder are least likely to return to prison with new convictions, especially if they had few prior arrests.

-• Regardless of offense type, individuals with fewer prior arrests are less likely to recidivate compared to those with more prior arrests.
+• Regardless of offense type, people with fewer prior arrests are less likely to recidivate compared to those with more prior arrests.

 What about the relationship between a person’s original offense and subsequent ones?
 When they do commit new crimes, are people previously convicted of violent offenses more likely to commit new violent felonies upon release?

 Table 2.
-Rate at which individuals are rearrested within 5 years for certain types of offense, based on type of original committing offense
+Rate at which people are rearrested within five years for certain types of offense, based on type of original committing offense

 Recall that rearrests do not automatically equate to new convictions or prison terms (as evidenced in Table 1).